Major scrub fire in Wānaka now mostly contained - NZ Herald

 His family had owned the station since 1969 and he had never seen a fire like it there.

-"This land in here is actually Doc estate and it's all beautiful native bush, so all sorts of different varieties of plant — very hard to replace.
+"This land in here is actually DOC estate and it's all beautiful native bush, so all sorts of different varieties of plant — very hard to replace.

 "In Glendhu Station's history that bush has never been cleared, so it's been there my whole life.